The Gunny Sack

 How To Make Crayons

-Preheat the oven to 250°F. Peel the wrapper off of blue, white and green crayons.
+Preheat the oven to 250°F. Peel the wrapper off of the blue, white, and green crayons.

 Crayon Bits In Muffin Tin